HaruNashii/RustInfoInvest/README.md

 **Future Plans**

-- A Web Scrapper To Pick The Recent Return Value Of The "Poupanca" (Brasilian Investment Method)
 - A Total Value Count In Real Time
 - Better UI

-but i'm extremely buzy so it will probably take a long time. for now it's just one very simple calculator that you can make in 30 minutes or less
+but i'm extremely lazy so it will probably take a long time. for now it's just one very simple calculator that you can make in 30 minutes or less

 **Dependencies**